Mineral Resources Division

 The Resource Information Branch delivers a wide range of geoscientific information that showcases South Australia’s mineral and energy resources prospectivity and competitive advantages, both nationally and internationally.
 The branch contributes to DSD’s minerals and energy investment strategy and coordinates an innovative framework of strategic activities across government, community and academia.

-Key delivery channels include communication, event management, product development, publications, education, resources industry liaison, geoscience library, mineral economics and market analysis, minerals website and South Australian Resources Information Geoserver (SARIG).
+Key delivery channels include communication, event management, product development, publications, education, resources industry liaison, geoscience library, mineral economics and market analysis, minerals website and South Australian Resources Information Gateway (SARIG).

 The Mining Projects Branch works with project proponents, stakeholders within the department, within government, and with the community to facilitate major mining developments in South Australia.
 It identifies and manages risks to proponents, the minerals industry and the state.